ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 Click [here](https://github.com/ElizabethBrooks/DaphniaGenomics_MultiGenome) for the code repository with scripts to analyze multiple daphnia species genomes.

 ## [EGAPx](https://github.com/ncbi/egapx/) Workflows
-There are two workflows for EGAPx, local and HPC.
+There are two very similar workflows for EGAPx, local and HPC.
 The <i>local scripts</i> can be run locally on your system and the <i>HPC scripts</i> are setup for job submission to the ND CRC remote servers.

 Note that singularity needs to be installed on your system.
 The ND CRC servers already have singularity available.